WarwickCDI/workshop-networks-a-skillsworkshop/README.md

-Historical Networks: Exploring and Visualising with Gephi
+Social Networks: Exploring and Visualising with Gephi
 ================

 [![DOI](INSERT NEW ZENODO DOI)](NEW ZENODO DOI)

 # Introduction

-**Do you want to learn a new skill in this Spring Term?** In this session we explore how to use the Gephi software to visualise and understand social networks.
+**Do you want to learn a new skill in this Spring Term?** In this session we explore how to use the Gephi software to visualise and understand 17th century social networks.

 ## Learning objectives